Mitchell Hope

-Mitchell Hope (born 27 June 1994) is an Australian-British-American actor.
-He played the role of Ben in the first three movies of the Descendants franchise and voiced the character in animated productions, starred in the 2021 Australian comedy film Love You Like That, and was part of the ensemble cast of Let It Snow.
+Mitchell Hope (born 27 June 1994) is an Australian actor.
+He is best known for his role as Ben in the first three movies of the Descendants franchise and voiced the character in animated productions.
+He also starred in the 2021 Australian comedy film Love You Like That, and was part of the ensemble cast of Let It Snow.

 Personal life

-Hope resides in Melbourne, Australia, and has two younger brothers.
+Hope was born in Melbourne, Australia, and has two younger brothers.
+Hope is also a childhood classmate and friend of BTS member Jin after the two met in 2007.